OperationSpark/gamey/README.md

 The gamey API exposes the transition methods for each state of the game, `lobby(data);`, `play(data);`, `pause(data);`, and `end(data);`.
 You can optionally pass a data Object to any of these transition methods; the data Object will be passed to the factory that creates the mediator for the feature.
 By this, view and mediator construction can be more contextual and flexible.

-Note that the `initializing` state has no direct transition method; it is passed through from `lobby` to `playing`.
+Note that the `initializing` state has no direct transition method; it is passed through from `lobby` to `playing`, whenever the `lobby-mediator` calls `game.play()`.
 The `initializing` state can be used for preloading assets, sound, or connecting to a server.

 Mediators expose a set of methods; see the example, below.
 Two of those methods, `enter()` and `exit()` are important in signaling the gamey state machine as to when it's time to move on.
 These two methods must return a `Promise`, and each should `resolve()` its `Promise` when any entry or exit async operations, including animation or network calls, are complete.